CRISES IN THE CAPITALIST SYSTEM

 The war inspired nationalist movements across colonized regions, particularly in Africa, Asia, and Latin America.

-Many ex-soldiers who had fought in the war became politically active.
+Many ex-soldiers who had fought in the war became politically active, For Instance Dedan Kimath and General China in Kenya.

 They formed political parties and liberation movements that demanded independence.